jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-02-23-productionize-recommender-with-eda/index.md

 To overcome this, we use **Contextual Multi-Armed Bandits (CMAB)**, an online learning approach that balances **exploitation** and **exploration** using real-time contextual signals.
 While our Python prototype in *Part 1* validated the concept, it was not built for scale.

-We then evolved it into a production-ready **event-driven architecture**: **Kafka** streams feedback events, **Flink** handles distributed stateful training, and **Redis** serves precomputed parameters for low-latency inference.
+We then evolved it into a production-ready **event-driven architecture**: **Kafka** streams feedback events, **Flink** handles distributed stateful training, and **Valkey** serves precomputed parameters for low-latency inference.
 This design enables horizontal scalability and real-time adaptation to user behavior.